colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 displayed to the user.
 Make sure to set the correct content type of the processed text so it can be rendered correctly.

-The `Response` object receives a plain string which represent the body of the request, and an option object, which, in our case, contains the headers to be sent to the browser for processing.
+The `Response` object receives a plain string as a parameter (which represent the body of the request), and an option object, which, in our case, contains the headers to be sent to the browser for processing.

 And that's about it for the code.
 Nothing fancy, but it works... sort of.
 So